firstbirdtech/api-docs/source/includes/_webhooks.md

 ]
 ```

-Our webhooks are sent as JSON data with POST requests to your configured URL.
+Our webhooks are sent as `JSON` data with `POST` requests to your configured URL.
 To allow batching of webhooks we send them as arrays which can
 contain multiple event envelopes, containing the type of the event and the payload.

 ## Acknowledge webhooks
 Following HTTP response status values are considered as success: `2XX`, `3XX`.
 If your configured URL returns any of this status values, Firstbird considers this
-webhooks as successfully delivered.
+webhook as successfully delivered.

 If the request to your configured URL returns with a status of `4XX` or `5XX` we will consider that as a failure (e.g. your receiving server has been unavailable) and
 are going to retry the delivery for 24 hours which exponential increasing intervals between the retries.